mwilczek-net/blog.mwilczek.net/README.md

 Would be nice if you link to this blog if you use it's content.
 I'm trying to do the same.

-Medias are released with different licenses, and are taken from different places.
+**Medias may be released with different licenses, and are taken from different places.
-If you want to reuse any media, please make sure that license allows you to use it.
+If you want to reuse any media, please make sure that license allows you to use it.**

-Blog based on Voyager theme.
+This page is based on Voyager theme, and is constantly changed by me.

-Theme itself was released based with MIT license.
-Downloaded from: http://jekyllthemes.org/themes/voyager/
+Theme was released based on MIT License.
+You can take all my changes (except content) on the same license.

+Theme was download from: http://jekyllthemes.org/themes/voyager/

 # Voyager Theme